viboes/std-make/doc/proposal/utilities/decay_unwrap.md

 # Impact on the standard

-These changes are entirely based on library extensions and do not require any language features beyond what is available in C++ 14.
+These changes are entirely based on library extensions and do not require any language features beyond what is available in C++14.

 # Proposed wording

-This wording is relative to [N4527].
+This wording is relative to [N4480].

 ## General utilities library